alamja/hierarchicalCrossEntropyLoss_forClassification/README.md

 # hierarchicalCrossEntropyLoss_forClassification
 Hierarchical CrossEntropy Loss function on PyTorch for taking account hierarchical categories.

+## Motivation
 I sometimes want to set hierarchical structured categories to our dataset.
-But, there are no original PyTorch Lossfunctions which allows me to set them.
+For example, when some labels are not completely independent, I believe we should measure the distance from the estimated labels to the right labels.
+The one method is to train a model as a Regression.
+However, there are no original PyTorch Lossfunctions which allows me to set them.

 ## Environments
 - Python 3+